cloudify-cosmo/docs.getcloudify.org/content/manager_webui/templates-mgmt.md

 weight: 135
 ---

-In Cloudify’s premium edition, The UI framework allows sys-admins to define what sets of pages the users see when they log into the system, and which widgets these pages contain.
+In Cloudify’s premium edition, the UI framework allows sys-admins to define what sets of pages the users see when they log into the system, and which widgets these pages contain.
 Those pre-defined sets of pages are called UI Templates.

 * A UI template applies for specific user-roles, in specific tenants.